Bellosguardo Foundation: Organization

 Huguette Clark died in New York in 2011 at the age of 104, and in her will directed that the property be given to a new Bellosguardo Foundation for the fostering and promotion of the arts.
 The nonprofit foundation, which was formed after a contest over the will with the help of the New York Attorney General's Charitable Division Bureau, determined to open the property for public tours and arts events.

 It was 2018, seven years after Clark died, before her Bellosguardo property was transferred to the foundation, after settlement of the dispute over her will as well as negotiations with the Internal Revenue Service about gift taxes due.

 In addition to the property and any furnishings and art in the home, Bellosguardo received Clark's extensive doll collection (with most of the collection auctioned off at nearly $2 million, and selected dolls kept by the foundation).
 A public auction was held in January 2020 to sell the dolls for the benefit of the foundation, with a few dolls to remain on display at Bellosguardo.

 Leadership

 The legal settlement of the Clark estate called for one board member to come from the Clark relatives who challenged Huguette's will, and one from the former Corcoran Gallery of Art in Washington supported by the Clark family, and one from her attorney in Santa Barbara.
 The rest of the initial trustees were nominated by the mayor of Santa Barbara, and chosen by the New York attorney general.
-The family representative on the board is Ian Devine, a great-grandnephew of Huguette Clark.
+The first family representative on the board was Ian Devine, a great-grandnephew of Huguette Clark.

-As of June 2024, the trustees are:
+As of June 2025, the trustees are: